mattmakai/fullstackpython.com/content/posts/180525-explain-products-developers.markdown

 GitHub and Jira?"
 When we succeed in creating programmatic access to the physical world, what then?
 Is that the end goal?

 No, that's only the beginning.
-We need developers to use that new capabilities and code with it.
+We need developers to use those new capabilities and code with them.
 How do you get developers to adopt what you are creating?
 That is a large question so I am going to zoom in on just one small slice of developer relations that kicks off the whole adoption process but that unfortunately I see upwards of 90% of